 Overview Of The Growth Investing Strategy

-The growth investing strategy is simply predicting a stocks future value by factoring in growth potential.
-Here analysts will build models that can be easily changed to account for future predictions on variables that would impact a stocks price.
+The growth investing strategy is simply predicting a stock’s future value by factoring in growth potential.
+Here analysts will build models that can be easily changed to account for future predictions on variables that would impact a stock’s price.

 An example of this would be a chair manufacturing company.
 Instead of valuing the company and then dividing by the total shares/stock like a normal investor, the growth investors do something completely different.
-In this case the growth investor looks at the chair sector at large to determine where the industry is going to be in 2-10 years.
+In this case, the growth investor looks at the chair sector at large to determine where the industry is going to be in 2-10 years.
 Then they value the company to see if it has a good shot of capitalizing upon the emerging industry trend.

 Often growth investors are looking to maximize their possible return by investing in companies that have the potential to rapidly scale up to meet a growing consumer demand.
-Here investors look for growth signs in the market, industry, or sector to determine growth potential of an investment.
+Here investors look for growth signs in the market, industry, or sector to determine the growth potential of an investment.

 It’s not uncommon to see growth stocks exploding in value over a couple months.
 A prime example of this happening was in 2020 with the company Tesla, which saw a 700% increase in value.
-The main goal of growth investing is to maximize the potential return in a portfolio that only buys stock.
+The main goal of growth investing is to maximize the potential return in a portfolio that only buys the stock.

 However, many companies that are growth picks are risky.
-For even the seasoned investor or trader it’s hard to pick growth based investments accurately.
+For even the seasoned investor or trader it’s hard to pick growth-based investments accurately.
 When companies experience rapid growth there are often corporate growing pains that induce a lot of risk to the company’s stock.

 Because of this the growth investing strategy carries a considerable amount of risk.
-Beginner investors and traders who are not familiar with best risk management practices run the chance of losing a majority of their investment.
+Beginner investors and traders who are not familiar with best risk management practices run the chance of losing a majority of their investments.